SEAL-Embedded/sigtekx/docs/getting-started/install.md

 # Installation Guide

-Detailed installation instructions for ionosense-hpc on various platforms using the integrated CLI platform.
+Detailed installation instructions for sigtekx on various platforms using the integrated CLI platform.

 ## Table of Contents